 The racing start – stroke breakdown

 The first few strokes will get the boat moving from a dead stop.
 The strokes should be quick but powerful and the timing of all six rowers must be perfect.
-These strokes may be done at half slide (rowers slide halfway up the slide only) or three quarter slide (rowers slide three quarters of the way up the slide only) and the back swing may be shortened.
+These strokes may be done at half slide or three quarter slide and the back swing may be shortened.

-At the end of the starting strokes the stroke rate will likely be in the 32 to 36+ range.
+At the end of the starting strokes the stroke rate will likely be in the 30+ range.
 Continue this high stroke rate for a few strokes to build speed.
-These strokes will be at full slide but with a slightly shorter back swing for quickness.
+These strokes will be at full slide but may have a slightly shorter back swing for quickness.
 It is critical to concentrate on perfect timing and keeping the blade buried with all rowers rowing well together.

 Strokes to lengthen

 After boat speed is established, it is important to lengthen the stroke.
 The goal is to steadily increase the ‘run’ of the boat and allow more time to recover between strokes.
 Row smooth, long, powerful strokes.